Nicolai Boilesen: FC Copenhagen

 On 25 August 2016, Boilesen signed a four-year contract with FC Copenhagen, arch rivals of his childhood club Brøndby IF.

 On 22 May 2025, Boilesen announced his retirement from football after the season due to injuries.

 International career

 In May 2018 he was named in the Denmark national team's preliminary 35-man squad for the 2018 World Cup in Russia but did not make the final 23.

 He was named in Denmark's 26-man squad for the UEFA Euro 2020 competition, that took place in 2021 because of the COVID-19 pandemic.
 Denmark played all three group matches in Parken Stadium, Copenhagen.

 Coaching career

 After retiring, it was confirmed in July 2025, that Boilesen had been appointed assistant coach of Denmark U16.
+He left the position in February 2026.